Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Abstract

 \section{Abstract}

-The LOFAR Two-metre Sky Survey (LoTSS) is ongoing and plans to map the complete Northern sky in the future.
-The source catalogue from the public LoTSS first data release covers 1\% of the sky and is known to show some correlated noise or fluctuations of the flux density calibration over a few degree scale.
-Due to its unique and excellent design, observations from LOFAR are expected to be an excellent opportunity to study the distribution and evolution of the large-scale structure of the Universe in the future.
-We explore the LoTSS DR1 to understand the survey systematics and data quality of its very first data release.
-We produce catalog mocks to determine error estimates and with our detailed and careful analysis, we successfully recover the angular clustering statistics of LoTSS galaxies, which fits the $\Lambda$CDM cosmology reasonably well.
-We employ a Markov chain Monte Carlo (MCMC) based Bayesian analysis and recover the best galaxy biasing scheme for LoTSS galaxies and also constrain the radial distribution of LoTSS DR1.
-After masking some noisy and uneven patches and with reasonable flux cuts, the LOFAR survey appears qualified for large-scale cosmological studies.
-The upcoming data releases from LOFAR are expected to be deeper and wider, thus will be more suitable for drawing cosmological implications.
+The LOFAR Two-metre Sky Survey (LoTSS) is an ongoing survey aiming to observe the entire Northern sky, providing an excellent opportunity to study the distribution and evolution of the large-scale structure of the Universe.
+The source catalogue from the public LoTSS first data release (DR1) covers 1\% of the sky, and shows correlated noise or fluctuations of the flux density calibration on few degree scales.
+We explore the LoTSS DR1 to understand the survey systematics and data quality of this first data release.
+We produce catalog mocks to estimate uncertainties, and measure the angular clustering statistics of LoTSS galaxies, which fit the $\Lambda$CDM cosmology reasonably well.
+We employ a Markov chain Monte Carlo (MCMC) based Bayesian analysis to recover the best galaxy biasing scheme and multi-component source fraction for LoTSS DR1 above $1$ mJy assuming different possible redshift templates.
+After masking some noisy and uneven patches and with suitable flux density cuts, the LOFAR survey appears qualified for large-scale cosmological studies.
+The upcoming data releases from LOFAR are expected to be deeper and wider, and will therefore provide improved cosmological measurements.

 \keywords{cosmology: large-scale structure of universe -- dark matter -- galaxies: active -- high-redshift}